greghesp/assistant-relay/readMe.md

 Download a copy of this repository and then use `npm install` to get started

-*Note: If your install fails due to the "Speaker" module, try installing with the production parameter: `npm i --production`*

 ## Configuration

 Assistant Relay requires you to download an OAuth2 JSON file from Google.
 To do this, please follow this guide: https://developers.google.com/assistant/sdk/guides/service/python/embed/config-dev-project-and-account